mateusabelli/flamenco/web/project-website/content/usage/worker-configuration/_index.md

 manager_url: http://flamenco.local:8080/
 task_types: [blender, ffmpeg, file-management, misc]
 restart_exit_code: 47

+# Optional advanced option, available on Linux only:
+oom_score_adjust: 500
 ```

 - `manager_url`: The URL of the Manager to connect to.
 If the setting is blank